Skip to main content

 1. Embryonal RMS: This tumor usually develops in the head and neck area, genitals, or urinary tract.
 It typically affects kids younger than 6.
 Although it's an aggressive (fast-growing) type of tumor, most cases of embryonal RMS respond well to intensive treatment.
 A smaller percentage of low-risk kids can do very well with markedly reduced therapy.

 2. Alveolar RMS: This type, which is more likely to happen during the teen years, most often affects the arms or legs, chest, or abdomen.
 It, too, is fast-growing but is harder to treat.
-Kids with alveolar RMS need intensive treatment and do not fall into the low-risk category.
+Kids with alveolar RMS might need more intensive treatment and usually do not fall into the low-risk category.

 What Causes Rhabdomyosarcoma (RMS)?